Tony Eltora

 Imagine Paul Simon hanging out with John Scofield playing Muddy Waters songs, this is what Tony Eltora's music sounds like.

-While living in Richmond, he started to fall prey to city lifestyles that you find in dark alley’s and began a downward spiral that landed him broke, dropping out of school and disenfranchised with playing music.
-Watching friends and family struggle with addiction and alcoholism and slowly becoming a statistic himself, he found himself virtually homeless.
-Later that year a chance opportunity to go to Africa came from a friend and Eltora decided to go.
-His life would suddenly take a drastic turn and Tony would make a move to Hickory, NC in 2001.
-While in NC, Eltora began working as a counselor with troubled youth and rediscovering the joy’s of writing and playing music again.
-He would once again start playing and touring with a few local and regional bands and start teaching private music lessons at a local music store.
-Because of his love of teaching kids and believing in the therapeutic power of music, Tony helped found the Hickory Music Factory in 2012, a non profit organization in Hickory, NC with the mission to build futures through music by teaching, performance and community outreach.
+While living in Richmond, he started to fall prey to the various city lifestyles that one often finds in dimly lit alleys, and this led him into a downward spiral that ultimately landed him broke, forced to drop out of school, and feeling increasingly disenfranchised with his passion for playing music.
+He observed with great sadness as his friends and family struggled with addiction and alcoholism, and, in this environment, he slowly began to become a statistic himself, eventually finding himself virtually homeless and without direction.
+Later that year, a chance opportunity arose to go to Africa, which came from a friend, and Eltora made the decision to seize the moment and go.
+This choice would lead to a sudden and drastic turn in his life, prompting Tony to make a significant move to Hickory, NC, in 2001.
+While in North Carolina, Eltora began to work as a counselor with troubled youth and, during this time, he started rediscovering the joys of writing and playing music once again.
+He would soon resume playing and touring with a few local and regional bands and began offering private music lessons at a local music store.
+Fueled by his love of teaching children and a deep-seated belief in the therapeutic power of music, Tony helped found the Hickory Music Factory in 2012, a nonprofit organization in Hickory, NC.